bomberstudios/coding-designer/app/views/philosophy.md

 **You can *create* techniques**.
 Come up with your own, unique ways of producing design.

-That, for me, justifies alone the price of admission.
+That alone, for me, justifies the price of admission.